 9. Get Licenses and Permits

 Will you need any permits and licenses to operate your record label?
-Requirements for businesses to obtain various types of permits and licenses varies by state and locality, so the answer requires each small business owner to do some research.
+Requirements for businesses to obtain various types of permits and licenses vary by state and locality, so the answer requires each small business owner to do some research.
 Be sure to check on the business requirements in your locality and apply for any applicable permits and licenses for your indie record company.

 10. Choose a Location